Johanx22x/fire-prevention-device/paper/01-Introduction.md

 # Introduction

-In the current century there is a large presence of forest fires throughout the planet, this due to modern problems such as global warming, deterioration of the ozone layer among others.
+In the current century there is a large presence of forest fires throughout the planet, this due to modern problems such as global warming, deterioration of the ozone layer, among others.
 This is why there is a high risk of unexpected and fast-spreading wildfires.
 Providing high-speed responses to these wildfires is a difficult task, so thinking about a better way to detect a wildfire as soon as possible is a potential solution to reduce the